Disclaimer: Hikaru no Go was written by Yumi Hotta and illustrated by Takeshi Obata. I do not, in any way, profit from this story.

 Go, Soccer Player, Go!

 "Wow."
 Hikaru said as they looked around the huge hall.

-He spun in a circle as he walked in order to take in the entire atmosphere, nearly walking into another person as he did so.
-The woman glared at Hikaru, expecting an apology.
+He spun in a circle in order to take in the entire atmosphere, and nearly walked into another person as he did so.
+The woman glared at Hikaru and expected an apology.

 Hikaru hadn't actually hit her.
 He was about to point this out, but shut his mouth tight upon spotting that lady's kid.

 The boy standing beside her looked uncomfortable and completely embarrassed.
 Hikaru winced as the kid tugged at his mother's arm and begged her to "not make a scene".
 Hikaru knew the type from school: quiet, kind of cool once you got to know them, but wanted nothing more in life than to live without trouble.

 "Err...sorry."
 Hikaru apologized to the kid, completely meaning it.
 Parents were embarrassing.